katiekilometers/cookie-monster/README.md

+> **Disclaimer:** This project is for demonstration and research purposes only.
+It is intended to be used with fake/test websites, or on sites where you have explicit permission and have agreed to the terms of service for such use.
+Do not use this tool on real websites without proper authorization.

 # 🍪 Cookie Popup Analyzer

-A comprehensive Chrome extension that identifies and analyzes cookie banners using AI, with a beautiful web dashboard for data visualization and insights.
+A comprehensive Chrome extension that detects cookie banners on websites, analyzes them using AI for privacy insights and dark pattern detection, and provides detailed privacy policy analysis.
+The extension includes a modern dashboard for data visualization and aggregated analytics.

 ## 🌟 Features